 She took a deep breath, “All right Armand, my roommate won’t miss me.
-I’ll meet you at my sister’s house and follow you to the house in Santa Paula for just one drink.”
+I’ll meet you at my sister’s house and follow you to your house in Santa Paula for just one drink.”

-He was suddenly full of glee.
+He was full of glee.
 She thought it unfathomable how she enjoyed pleasing him.

 “Caroline, he’s following us to your house, so don’t lose him, okay?”

 Carolines’ eyes lit up, “It’s about time you met someone, and I like him!”

 “Caroline, I’m being too impetuous, aren’t I?”